ChetanDehane/faceprepprograms/README.md

 # faceprepprograms
-faceprep 360 capsule all assessment c++.
+faceprep 360 capsule all assessment of c++.